guyabel/wcde-shiny/README.md

 The objects in `label.RData` are loaded at the top of the `ui.R` script.

-The `ui.R` script refers to a number of files to control the layout including:
+The `ui.R` script refers to a number of files in the `ui` folder to control the layout including:

 -   `[foo].md` files are markdown text generally located at the top of the page above the tabs.